PandaMinore/DebtHunter-Tool/README.md

 # DebtHunter Tool

-DebtHunter helps developers to manage Self-Admitted Technical Debt (SATD) more effectively.
-DebtHunter can not only mine source code comments in Java projects but also associated issue trackers, to capture debt at an architecture level.
+DebtHunter help developers to manage Self-Admitted Technical Debt (SATD) more effectively.
+DebtHunter can not only mine source code comments in Java projects, but also associated issue trackers, to capture debt at an architecture level.
 The classification model implemented can be updated with already labeled data.

 ## How to use
 1. Download DebtHunter-tool.jar
-2. Create in the same fold a directory named output
-3. Open cmd in the fold where you download the jar
+2. Open cmd in the fold where you download the jar
-4. choose one of two tool use cases form:
+3. choose one of two tool use cases form:

 ### Label your Java projects comments with DebtHunter model or your pre-trained classifier
-In the *Resources* directory is possible to find a Java project example (*sampleDirectory*) to be analysed.
-You can also use the pre-trained models in the *preTrainedModels* directory for testing the tool using custom pre-trained models.
+In *Resources* directory is possible to find a Java project example (*sampleDirectory*) to be anlysed.
+You can also use the pre-trained models in the *preTrainedModels* directory for testing the tool using a custom pre-trained models.

-5. for example, you can execute in cmd:
+4. for example, you can execute in cmd:

     - Using DebtHunter pre-trained models:
     ```